YuriiPavlenko/Calculatti/readme.md

 }
 ```

+## 7. Export and import.
-##7.
-Export and import required functions or methods from another file, it can be most conveniently then have logic function it same file with app.
+Required functions or methods from another file, it can be most conveniently then have logic function it same file with app.
 ```
 const myFunction = () =>{}